 If you do not inhale deeply into the lungs, you will not maximize the effect.

-If you draw too much, the smoke will overfill the lungs and fill the mouth, nose, trachea, and sinus chambers where it produces no benefit.
+If you draw too much, the smoke will overfill the lungs and fill the mouth, nose, trachea, and sinus chambers, producing no benefit.

-Therefore, the idea of inhaling and holding the smoke before exhaling is bad.
-Holding your breath may improve your ability to hold your breath — but it does nothing for your cannabis experience.
+Therefore, inhaling and holding the smoke before exhaling is bad.
+Holding your breath may improve your ability to hold it — but it does nothing for your cannabis experience.
 Repeated tokes, inhaled incorrectly, only waste the product.
 Toking in a quick sequence is an early sign you are inhaling cannabis the wrong way.

-It’s the lungs that absorb and transmit the THC, CBD, and other cannabinoids to the blood and brain.
+The lungs absorb and transmit THC, CBD, and other cannabinoids to the blood and brain.
 Once the smoke reaches the lungs, the effects begin immediately.
 So, one toke should do it for a while.

 Inhaling cannabis the right way?